 During our shooting, it seemed as though this option had the same level of detail as the regular mode.

 Additionally, Canon has included a setting called “Optical Viewfinder Simulation” in its cameras.
 This builds on Fujifilm’s similarly named mode, which provides a preview of the scene without the currently selected color mode being applied to it and which does not adjust in response to changes in exposure settings.
 It also provides a preview of the scene without adjusting for changes in the exposure settings.

 Canon takes things one step further, however, by exploiting the wide dynamic range that its OLED display is capable of producing.
-This means that bright highlights appear brighter, relative to the mid tones, and shadows don’t clip to black so aggressively: giving a more lifelike interpretation of the scene than existing EVFs, which will help DSLR users feel more at home with their cameras.
+This means that bright highlights appear brighter, relative to the mid-tones, and shadows don’t clip to black so aggressively: giving a more lifelike interpretation of the scene than existing EVFs, which will help DSLR users feel more at home with their cameras.

 If you want a preview that accurately reflects the changes you make to the exposure, you have the option of having the viewfinder simulate exposure, simulate exposure and depth-of-field (DoF), or only simulate exposure when you press the DoF preview button.
 All of these options give you a preview that accurately reflects the changes you make to the exposure.

-The electronic shutter on the R3 is speedy, but it is still not nearly as quick as a mechanical shutter may be, which means that there is a little higher chance of banding when the camera is pointed towards flashing screens and signs (something increasingly common at sporting events).
+The electronic shutter on the R3 is speedy, but it is still not nearly as quick as a mechanical shutter may be, which means that there is a little higher chance of banding when the camera is pointed toward flashing screens and signs (something increasingly common at sporting events).